 Lindo Lake in Lakeside, is the only natural lake in the County of San Diego and was originally fed by Quail Creek.
 In the 1960’s a dam was constructed on Quail Creek upstream of Lindo Lake which severed natural water flow into the lake.
 Stormwater and urban runoff from the hillsides surrounding Lindo Lake became its primary source of water and water quality has deteriorated over the years.

 Lake restoration will be completed in two phases: Phase 1 will restore the east basin and Phase 2 will restore the west basin.
-Phase 1 (east basin) construction us underway and is anticipated to be completed in late spring 2022.
+Phase 1 construction is currently underway and is anticipated to be completed summer 2022.
 Phase 1 is funded for a total project cost of $11,775,000.

 Improvements are well underway at the east basin of Lindo Lake.
 Fencing is up, stormwater protection and erosion control measures are in place, trees are being protected and weeds are being removed.
 A significant water line that serves the whole park was successfully replaced and upgraded.